SenoReload/simple-stack/README.md

-# simple-stack
+# Simple CRUD stack
-Check stacks for a simple CRUD, then make it work.
+Check stacks for a simple CRUD, then document it and make it work.
 Simple test for future work.